Sources: Lions entertain trade talks for CB Slay

 At the time, he said he would be OK if he got traded and OK if he stayed in Detroit.

-With the No. 3 pick in the draft, Detroit could be a destination for corner Jeffrey Okudah out of Ohio State, but the Lions have long searched for a reliable No. 2 corner opposite Slay and if they traded him, they would now have two cornerback spots to fill.
+With the No. 3 pick in the NFL draft, Detroit could be a destination for corner Jeff Okudah out of Ohio State.
+But the Lions have long searched for a reliable No. 2 corner opposite Slay, and if they traded him, they would have two cornerback spots to fill.